WolframResearch/wolfram-notebook-embedder/docs/GettingStarted.md

         <script crossorigin src="https://unpkg.com/wolfram-notebook-embedder@0.1/umd/wolfram-notebook-embedder.min.js"></script>
 3. In your HTML, create a container where you want the notebook to be rendered (let's say `<div id="notebookContainer"></div>`) and add the following JS code:

-        var embedding = WolframNotebookEmbedder.mount('url', document.getElementById('notebookContainer'));
+        var embedding = WolframNotebookEmbedder.embed('url', document.getElementById('notebookContainer'));

     where `url` is the URL of your cloud object from step 1.
-More details about `mount` are described in the [library interface documentation](./LibraryInterface.md).
+More details about `embed` are described in the [library interface documentation](./LibraryInterface.md).
-4. If you want to control the notebook from your JS code, wait for the `mount` result (a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)) to resolve and then use various [Notebook API methods](./NotebookAPI.md):
+4. If you want to control the notebook from your JS code, wait for the `embed` result (a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises)) to resolve and then use various [Notebook API methods](./NotebookAPI.md):

         embedding.then(function (nb) {
             // This will reset the DynamicModule variable x$$